 Deep-rooted plants such as potatoes, carrots, and other tubers or root vegetables can interfere with and even damage some of the fruit tree’s shallow roots, especially if they’re planted near or under the fruit tree’s canopy.

-Also, some nut trees such as walnut produce a chemical in the soil called juglone.
+Also, some nut trees such as walnut produce a chemical called juglone, which inhibits the growth of other, nearby plants.

 Where Do You Plant Plum Tree Companion Plants?